Honey extractors

 Manual and electric honey extractors

-At Imkershop, we offer unique honey extractors with both manual and electric drive.
-Enjoy hand-cranking, then after a few honey supers simply extract the remaining honeycombs using the electric motor.
+At Imkershop we offer unique honey extractors that combine a hand crank and an electric motor.
+Enjoy hand-cranking, then after a few honey supers simply spin the remaining honeycombs with the electric motor.
 With this type of honey extractor, that’s possible.
-Ideal for beekeepers who want to extract honey the traditional way but also appreciate the convenience of electric extraction.
+Ideal for beekeepers who want to extract honey the traditional way yet also appreciate the convenience of electric extraction.

 • Electric tangential honey extractors